siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A2 Wave Equation on a Toroidal Domain.md

 mode per integer pair) but does change the quantitative spacing between levels.

-For higher $m$ at fixed $n$, or for closures confined by external loading to $\epsilon \ll 1$, the flat-torus formula is quantitatively accurate to
+For higher $m$ at fixed $n$, or for closures confined by external energy density to $\epsilon \ll 1$, the flat-torus formula is quantitatively accurate to
 $O(\epsilon^2)$.